deblockt/hal-rest-client/README.md

 let client = createClient();
 let resource = client.fetchResource('http://foo.bar/resource');

-// can access properties with
+// can access properties with, embedded resources are in prop
 // return can be an HalResource or any primitive string depends of rest-service return resource.prop('my_prop');